connectwallet183/connect-wallets-docs/session-management.md

 ## State Queries

-WalletConnect tracks essentially two sequences \(pairing and session\) which you can query from your client using the following methods: values, topics and entries.
+ConnectWallets tracks essentially two sequences \(pairing and session\) which you can query from your client using the following methods: values, topics and entries.

 ```typescript
 /* ----------- pairing ----------- */